Input Controls

 })

-Also, you can get the proxy (or proxy list) from the proxy
+Also, you can get the proxy (or proxy list) from the proxy field in the metadata:

 const taskScraper = task({